Chaotic-Legend/CSI-32-Codes/README.md

 # CSI-32-Codes
-The purpose of this repository is for my CSI 32 college class to save my C++ programs. https://fsw01.bcc.cuny.edu/mathdepartment/Courses/Math/CSI32/csi32.htm
+The purpose of this repository is to store my C++ programs for my CSI 32 college class. https://fsw01.bcc.cuny.edu/mathdepartment/Courses/Math/CSI32/csi32.htm